melvin-suter/silver-site/docs/blog/posts/2025/12/24-move-docker-root.md

 mv /srv/docker /root/docker

 # Now do what you must
+# if need be, stop it again and rm -rf /srv/docker/*

 # Lets get the data back
 cp -R -a /root/docker/* /srv/docker/